Web Designer Resume Templates and Examples in 2023

 May 2022 – December 2022

-• Created compelling visual assets, conducted wireframing, and defined UX design in accordance with user-centered design principles
+• Created engaging visual assets, conducted wireframing, and defined UX design in accordance with user-centered design principles

 • Performed graphic design activities to support a major overhaul of an underperforming website and collaborated effectively with back-end developers